jorgementx/project-generator/readme.md

 ## TODOs:

-- [ ] Enable autopulling of newer images with watchtower
+> In order of priority

 - [ ] Configure django settings.py with django-environ instead of current local_settings.py
+- [ ] Configure email backend
 - [ ] Add super quick configuration as default with an option to do the current advanced one.
 Just prompt for the project name and set the defaults for everything else.
 - [ ] GeoDjango support
-- [ ] Configure email backend
 - [ ] add support for docker image creation (if possible):
   - dynamic entrypoint
   - supervisor conf
   - nginx conf
   - dockerfile
+- [ ] Enable autopulling of newer images with watchtower